kumarsandeep567/LLMCognition2/README.md

 ## Project Goals
 ### 1. Airflow Pipelines
+#### Objective
-- Objective: Streamline the process of retrieving, extracting content and processing a list of PDF files from GAIA benchmarking test and validation datasets with the choosen text extraction tool.
-Integration of both open-source (ex: PyMuPDF) and API-based (ex: Adobe PDF Extract, Azure AI Document Intelligence) text extraction methods ensuring the extracted information is accurately populated into the data storage (ex: AWS S3, Google Cloud Storage)
+1. Streamline the process of retrieving, extracting content and processing a list of PDF files from GAIA benchmarking test and validation datasets with the choosen text extraction tool.
+2. Integration of both open-source (ex: PyMuPDF) and API-based (ex: Adobe PDF Extract, Azure AI Document Intelligence) text extraction methods ensuring the extracted information is accurately populated into the data storage (ex: AWS S3, Google Cloud Storage)
-- Tools:
+#### Tools
 1. Extraction of data from hugging face - huggingface_hub downloader, list_repo_files
 2. Database - Amazon RDS MySQL
 3. File storage - Google Cloud Storage
 4. Open Source PDF Extractor tool - PyMuPDF
 5. API-based PDF Extractor tool - Adobe PDF Extract, Azure AI Document Intelligence
+#### Output
-- Output: Extracted data from pdf files is stored in Amazon RDS in formatted manner.
+1. Extracted data from pdf files is stored in Amazon RDS in formatted manner.
 All the CSV, Images, JSON files extracted from the PDF using different PDF Extractor tools are stored in their respective folders under the pdf filename in Google Cloud Storage.
-Extracted text data which is in JSON is formatted into specific tables like pymupdf_info, adobe_info, azure_info.
+2. Extracted text data which is in JSON is formatted into specific tables like pymupdf_info, adobe_info, azure_info.
 Prompt and annotation data from test and validation datasets are formatted into gaia_features and gaia_annotations table.
 Users information is being recorded in users table.
 All the tables are stored in Amazon RDS MySQL Database.

 ### 2. FastAPI
-- Objective:
-- Tools:
-- Output:
+#### Objective

+#### Tools

+#### Output

 Objective: Implement secure backend services and business logic.
 Features:
 User registration and login with JWT authentication.